flock-community/zod-endpoints/readme.md

 ````

 ## Open api 3
 Zod router is fully compatible with [open api specification](https://www.openapis.org/).
 The schema can be transformed into open api json.
-With Swagger this can be presented as a documentation website.
+For example with Swagger this can be presented as a documentation website.

 ![GitHub Logo](images/pets_swagger.png)

 ## Getting started
-This first stap is to define the router schema by making use of the zod-router dsl.
-Below you can find an example of a simple project router.
-This example contains two endpoints for getting and creating a project
+This first step is to define a router by making use of the [zod-router dsl](./lib/router.ts).
+Below you can find an example of a simple router.
+This example contains two endpoints to get and creat a project.

-### Router
+### Route
 ````ts
 import * as z from "../mod.ts";